If you haven’t shopped around for a new cell phone plan in the last few months, money expert Clark Howard says you may be paying too much!

 “If you have not shopped your cell phone service in the last six weeks, you’re paying too much.
 I used to say in the last six months, but prices have moved so much in the last six weeks.
 You owe it to your wallet to not let inertia rule your life and go shop for the deals that are out there.”

 Clark has talked about two plans a lot recently.
 MetroPCS (part of T-Mobile) has two lines of unlimited data for $75, taxes and fees included.
 Video streams at 480p and no tethering is allowed.

 If you’re OK with DVD-quality streaming and no hotspot data, MetroPCS gives you two lines for the price of one with Verizon.

-See all of your options in Clark’s guide to the best cell phone plans and deals for 2017.
+See all of your options in Clark’s guide to the best cell phone plans and deals.